Halloween Pet Safety Tips

 Create a Cozy Retreat

-If you suspect your pet may have come in contact with or ingested something toxic, contact the ASPCA Animal Poison Control Center immediately at (888) 426-4435, your local emergency hospital, or DoveLewis at (503) 228-7281.
+If you think your pet may have come in contact with or ingested something toxic, contact the ASPCA Animal Poison Control Center immediately at (888) 426-4435, your local emergency hospital, or DoveLewis at (503) 228-7281.

 Author: